AnalyzePlatypus/each_parallel/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Architecture

+`EachParallel` patches the `Array` class using a [refinement](https://ruby-doc.org/core-2.5.1/doc/syntax/refinements_rdoc.html).
+For more about refinements, see the [official docs](https://ruby-doc.org/core-2.5.1/doc/syntax/refinements_rdoc.html).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/each_parallel.
+Bug reports and pull requests are welcome.

 ## License